rjc0des/atlas-mf/README.md

   by `shell` via `React.lazy(() => import('boards/Module'))` etc.
   (`shell/src/app/app.tsx`).
 - Federation wiring lives in each project's `module-federation.config.ts`;
-  `shell`'s lists the three remote names, each remote's just declares its own `name` and `exposes`.
+  `shell`'s lists the three remote names; each remote's just declares its own `name` and `exposes`.
 - All apps consume `@atlas-mf/shared-ui` (`libs/shared-ui`) for UI primitives
   and the shared theme/token CSS, so a design change there propagates